 Adoptive parents can buy an inexpensive toy, but do not buy clothes or make any major purchases for the child because no placement decision has been made yet.

-Loyalty conflicts for the child will be decreased if he can see the two sets of parents respectful of each other’s position in his life.
+Loyalty conflicts for the child will be decreased if he can see the two sets of parents respectful of each other’s position in child’s life.

 Setting a Commitment to Proceed –